 4. Don’t Pull the Caulking Gun Gently

 But, if you’re just running it along the joint without forcing, it will create gaps between the wall and the sealant.
 Later, you’ll have a hard time achieving a tight seal.
 You should pull the gun tightly against the wall.
 That’s the first step of a sturdy sealing process.
-Afterward, your finishing tools will help to achieve the bead stronger.
+Afterward, using a caulk finishing tool will help to achieve the bead stronger.

 5. Don’t Use a Bad Surface Cleaner